2weiEmu/sis50.nl.go/README.md

 ## Technical Information

-### Interacting with Websockets
+### Interacting with Web sockets

-> note that currently websockets simply just send strings separated using $, this will eventually be replaced simply with JSON
+> note that currently web sockets simply just send strings separated using $, this will eventually be replaced simply with JSON

-structure of a websocket request is as follows:
+structure of a web socket request is as follows:

 COMMAND$further information...

-available commands and the further structure are:
+Available commands and the further structure are:

 - toggle
     - toggle$(state$)week$person$day